 The automotive industry has always shown instant adaptability to emerging technologies.
-Since Henry Ford manufactured the first affordable car in the early 20th century, tech has redefined how the cars produce and operate.
-It’s already begun replacing gas-fed engines and the internal combustion engines.
-Electric, hybrid as well as solar energy sourcess are now powering vehicles.
+Since Henry Ford manufactured the first affordable car in the early 20th century, tech has redefined how cars produce and operated.
+It’s already begun replacing gas-fed engines and internal combustion engines.
+Electric, hybrid as well as solar energy sources are now powering vehicles.
 Advances in artificial intelligence and machine learning are bringing a dramatic change in the way we drive cars which compels us to wonder whether we will be driving at all in the future as “autonomous technology” starts to take direct control of driving.
-Cars today are increasingly becoming large-sized smart devices with highly advanced braking equipment, mapping technology, andoptimum fuel efficiency.
+Cars today are increasingly becoming large-sized smart devices with highly advanced braking equipment, mapping technology, and optimum fuel efficiency.

 Following are four groundbreaking technologies that you can expect very soon in the automotive industry:

 Self-driving is a feature of the automotive industry that people will refuse to accept.
 Since their inception, vehicles have needed a human to drive, and the concept that they can work on their own is indeed one that fascinates people.
 However, it is also true that there are already some startups operating in Silicon Valley that are investing in the process of self-driving trucks.